GrzesiekO/p4awsworkshop/README.md

 Feel free to contribute to this script by submitting pull requests or filing issues in the GitHub repository.

 ### Creating a Forwarding Replica with SDP

+Perforce SDP (Server Deployment Package) concists of a shell script called "mkrep.sh" that simplifies setup of any of the Helix Core server types (Edge/Standby Replica/Forwarding Replica or Proxy).

+During this workshop you will setup a Forwarding Replica **Unfiltered** that is a valid target for a P4 failover.

 To create a forwarding replica of your Perforce Helix Core server, follow these steps:

+1. Create a replica host.
+(This might be a later step however mkrep.sh script requires a valid DNS name for a replica server - Amazon Route53 Private Hosted Zone can solve this challange but it adds complexity and it is not main focus of this workshop).
+Route53 Private Hosted Zone information can be found here: https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/hosted-zone-private-creating.html

+2. Copy SiteTags.cfg.sample template to /hxdepots/p4/common/config directory (SiteTags are necessery parameter for a mkrep.sh script).

+3. Create a new site tag for AWS Region/Subnet that you will use for a replica host.

+4. Run the mkrep.sh script on a P4 Commit server first.

+5. Install a P4 on a replica host (use basic setup of a mkdirs.sh - remember about the -t option with p4d_replica parameter) **Replica differs from commit in configuration binary is the same, replica issues p4 pull command to pull journal sequence and archived files.

+6. Make a seed checkpoint from P4 Commit

+7. Copy a seed checkpoint to a Replica host **Multiple ways of copying files between EC2 instances exists - we can use Shared FSx/S3 bucket or tools like: rsync or scp, which depending on the region/network configuration may require additional VPC Peering/Transit Gateway operations.
+Perforce suggest using rsync for copying archived files.

+8. Restore a seed checpoint on a replica host.

+9. Login service user and p4 admin from replica to master

+10. Check the replication status p4 pull -lj p4 servers -J or p4 pull -ls run from a replica host.

+### Detailed Steps

 Setting Up the Environment
 Create a Second EC2 Instance:
-Launch a second EC2 instance using the same security group as your primary Perforce server to ensure network connectivity and proper security settings.
+Launch a second EC2 instance using the same security group as your commit Perforce server to ensure network connectivity and proper security settings.

 Set Up the SDP Environment:
-Install and configure the SDP environment on the new instance as you did for the primary server.
-Follow the initial setup steps from the primary server installation.
+Install and configure the SDP environment on the new instance as you did for the commit server.
+Follow the initial setup steps from the commit server installation.

 Configuring Site Tags
 Copy the SiteTags Template:
-Copy the SiteTags.cfg.sample to SiteTags.cfg.

 ```bash